openvdb/.github/profile/README.md

 ### [fvdb](https://github.com/openvdb/fvdb)

-The `fvdb` repository houses the core library and PyTorch extension for ƒVDB.  ƒVDB is a framework that provides differentiable, sparse volumetric operators built on top of NanoVDB and enables PyTorch users to utilize the NanoVDB data structure to build powerful and scalable spatial intelligence applications.
+The `fvdb-core` repository houses the core library and PyTorch extension for ƒVDB.  ƒVDB is a framework that provides differentiable, sparse volumetric operators built on top of NanoVDB and enables PyTorch users to utilize the NanoVDB data structure to build powerful and scalable spatial intelligence applications.

 ### [fvdb-applications](https://github.com/openvdb/fvdb-applications)

-The `fvdb-applications` repository contains examples of how to use the ƒVDB library to build spatial intelligence networks or pipelines.
+The `fvdb-examples` repository contains examples of how to use the ƒVDB library to build spatial intelligence networks or pipelines.
 These are provided as reference for how to implement interesting or well-known methods and networks on top of ƒVDB including examples of pipelines that perform panoptic segmentation and depth reconstruction.

 ### [fvdb-realitycapture](https://github.com/openvdb/fvdb-realitycapture)